Yes, America's anchorman is away and he'll be back Wednesday.

 That's why some of us came to America.

-If you're a highway engineer, by the way, and you want to make the case for roundabouts, uh I'd be interested to hear it.
+If you're a highway engineer, by the way, and you want to make the case for roundabouts, I'd be interested to hear it because I can't stand them.

-I w I always make a point, by the way.
+I always make a point, by the way.

-Uh if you're a New Hampshire Police chief, you might want to step away from the radio uh while I say this, but I always make a point of just driving straight over the roundabout.
+If you're a New Hampshire police chief, you might want to step away from the radio while I say this.

 I don't care what you got on there.

-I don't care if you've got a decorative flower bed.
+I don't care if you've got a decorative flowerbed.

-I just whatever's on the roundabout, I just drive straight over it.
+I just, whatever's on the roundabout, I just drive straight over it.

-It's uh it's a very uh very worrying sign.
+It's a very, very worrying sign.

 It's hard to believe it's only six days since Scott Brown won that victory in Massachusetts.

-New Hampshire used to be the least insane uh New England state, and it's very depressing to see that Massachusetts has now usurped our position, and that in liberal demonology, Massachusetts has now become uh Mississippi, and and the uh previously effete coastal latte sippers are now regarded as a bunch of knuckle dragging uh Neanderthals speaking in tongues with gun racks in their prop pickup trucks uh in the in the new liberal
+And the previously effete coastal latte sippers are now regarded as a bunch of knuckle-dragging Neanderthals speaking in tongues with gun racks in their prop pickup trucks in the new liberal demonology.

-Ah, well, that's uh well, what do you expect?
+Ah, well, that's where do you expect?

-Uh Massachusetts, that's just inbred swamp country.
+Massachusetts, that's just inbred swamp country.

 They don't know what they're talking about there.